 - You can see previous updates on the "EA Organization Updates (monthly series)" topic page, or in our repository of past newsletters.
 Notice that there’s also an “org update” tag, where you can find more news and updates that are not part of this consolidated series.

-- These monthly posts originated as the "Updates" section of the EA Newsletter.
+- These monthly posts originated as the "Updates" section of the monthly EA Newsletter.
 Organizations submit their own updates, which we edit for clarity.

 Opportunities and jobs

 - Applications are open for the following events:

 - Charity Entrepreneurship has announced the second edition of the Research Training Program (Read the previous round’s research).
 This online program is designed to equip participants with the tools and skills needed to identify, compare, and recommend the most effective interventions and organisations.
 It is a full-time, fully cost-covered program (stipends included) that will run online for 12 weeks between 15 April and 5 July 2024.
 Apply here by 28 January or register for an online info event on 18 January to learn more.